bendalab/thunderfish/doc/thunderfish.md

 The following files are generated:
 - `RECORDING-eodwaveform-N.EXT`: averaged EOD waveform
 - `RECORDING-waveeodfs.EXT`: list of all detected EOD frequencies and powers of wave-type fish
-- `RECORDING-wavefish.EXT`: list of EOD properties of wave-type fish
+- `RECORDING-wavefish.EXT`: list of properties good EODs of wave-type fish
 - `RECORDING-wavespectrum-N.EXT`: for each wave-type fish the Fourier spectrum
-- `RECORDING-pulsefish.EXT`: list of EOD properties of pulse-type fish
+- `RECORDING-pulsefish.EXT`: list of properties of good EODs of pulse-type fish
 - `RECORDING-pulsepeaks-N.EXT`: for each pulse-type fish properties of peaks and troughs
-- `RECORDING-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a singel pulse
+- `RECORDING-pulsespectrum-N.EXT`: for each pulse-type fish the power spectrum of a single pulse

-The filenames are composed of the basename of the input file (RECORDING).
+Filenames are composed of the basename of the input file (`RECORDING`).
-The fish detected in the recordings are numbered, starting with 0 (N).
+Fish detected in the recordings are numbered, starting with 0 (`N`).
-The file extension depends on the chosen file format (EXT).
+The file extension depends on the chosen file format (`EXT`).
 The following sections describe the content of the generated files.